kmartmvp/proj5---Where-s-my-Karaoke-/README.md

 ## CIS322 - Project 5
 Simple implementation of a map web application using LeafletJS and Flask.
+Reverse geocoding is implemented using the [Esri Leaflet Geocoder](https://github.com/Esri/esri-leaflet) plugin

 ## Run/Install
 Using your own custom credentials.ini file, create one with the following format: